osumontreal/OLS-2/README.md

 There is a broad spectrum of what is, and how to do, open science (which – quite frankly – can be overwhelming for anyone in the academic community).
 Additionally, the absence of clear guidelines, tools, and workshops is particularily startling among the french-speaking research communities.
 Indeed, there is very little french-speaking open science awareness, nor content.

-This project will therefore address two significan issue for researchers and students trying to do _science_ in the open.
+This project will therefore address two significan issue for researchers and students trying to do _science in the open_.

 First, create an accessible and structured web platform providing guidance with open science content and concrete resources for the scientific community.